 Who Is Catwoman?

 We all know Selina Kyle, right?
 Maybe not, if you don’t, Kyle is a powerhouse kitty-kat.
 She can meow with the best of em’ and kick butt with the other half.
 Selina Kyle (her real name) is a gorgeous, wealthy powerhouse by day.
 Her alter ego, though, is a super-villain and sometimes superhero.

 She began as a thief and enemy to Batman, and throughout the run of her comics — Kyle and Wayne have been on/off in a relationship (most recently getting engaged!)
 She has still remained a supervillain, at times, however, she is not so much a thief anymore.
 As all the superheroes do, Kyle had a not so great upbringing.
 If you don’t know about the famous Catwoman you can always check out more of her backstory around the internet.
 You can always watch Batman Returns, Catwoman (the film), and any possible run of Catwoman in the DC comics universe ever.

 A Look Back At Where Selina Kyle Started

 This entire graphic novel is just what Catwoman fans needed from her.
-A look back on the 90s version, as well as a fantastic look at where she’s come since.
+A look back on the 90s version, as well as a fantastic look at where she’s come from.
 The art style of the 90s is much different in a lot of ways than what you see now.
 It looked dated, but not so much that you don’t want to read it.
 The colors are still as vibrant as ever, and the writing is outstanding by Duffy.
 And, above all else, Selina Kyle/Kitty Kyle looks breathtaking.

 The way she is drawn brings in who Catwoman is.
 She knows she’s attractive, and she knows she was wanted by almost all the men and women of Gotham.
 She either uses that to her advantage or has the confidence of a thousand shining suns.
 What is most loved about her is that she is so confident and knows she is the best at what she does.
 No one can replace her.
 She’s witty, smart, and always on the ball.

 ‘Kitty Kyle’ Began Like Any Other…